Uphill Traffic Policy

 B) Deer Point Route: this route is accessed from the base of Coach Run up to Sourdough and then onto the Upper Ridge, topping out at Deer Point.
 Please stay to hiker’s right on this path to avoid grooming/snowmaking equipment.
 This route is restricted during operations so please be transitioning into downhill mode fifteen minutes before opening, 8:45 am on weekends and holidays and 9:45 am Monday through Friday.

-C) Up-Hill-Skin-Track: This route is now OPEN!
+C) Up-Hill-Skin-Track: *The up-hill route has been cleaned up, and is now ready for skinning!
 This route will deliver you to the underside of the Deer Point towers.
 It departs from between the base of coach run and the road, it travels along the inside edge of the southern ski area boundary and is reflected on the map.
 This route is open during all hours of operation and is the recommended route when uphill traffic is restricted.

-*These are suggested routes, when using other routes please be conscientious of snow groomers and keep to one side of the trail or other.
+*These are suggested routes when using other routes please be conscientious of snow groomers and keep to one side of the trail or other.
 When skiing down give them a wide breadth as they do not expect you to be there.
-Same rules apply as above to transition times, 8:45 am on weekends and holidays and 9:45 am Monday through Friday.
+The same rules apply as above to transition times, 8:45 am on weekends and holidays and 9:45 am Monday through Friday.

 Required Pass and Release of Liability:

 We have decided to waive the pass and liability waiver for this season as it created some confusion.
 We plan on getting it back online next season but until then enjoy!